 Using the reporter cell lines, I found that various stimuli of the ribotoxic stress response activate human NLRP1 in a p38-dependent manner.
 In addition, infection with alphaviruses, including Semliki Forrest virus and Chikungunya virus, caused p38-dependent NLRP1 activation. p38 kinases directly phosphorylate the N-terminal linker region of the inflammasome sensor, in which serine 107 represents a critical phosphorylation site.
 I propose that phosphorylation of the N-terminal linker generates a phospho-degron which is recognized by cullin RING E3 ligases, causing the ubiquitination of NLRP1PYD, N-terminal degradation, and inflammasome assembly.

-In addition to delineating p38-mediated NLRP1 activation, I identified novel viral NLRP1 stimuli and established lymphocytes as NLRP1-competent cell types.},
+Altogether, I extended the knowledge about human NLRP1 inflammasomes by delineating p38-mediated NLRP1 activation, identifying several novel viral NLRP1 stimuli, and establishing lymphocytes as NLRP1-competent cell types.},

 url = {https://hdl.handle.net/20.500.11811/11284}